ikr/fyrfyrfyr/README.md

 do know about [Phamda](https://github.com/mpajunen/phamda) and [Pramda](https://github.com/kapolos/pramda); very cool projects, but they both require PHP 5.6+.
 Then, I was also not 100% on board with some design choices those 2 make.
-I'd like to keep fyr-fyr-fyr tiny and lean, away from excessive magic.
+I'd like to keep fyr-fyr-fyr tiny and lean, away from all sorts of cruft and magic.

 # Status: WORK IN PROGRESS